 Installing even a very basic new acrylic bathtub along with a new tiled tub surround is therefore usually almost as expensive as simply converting to a custom walk-in tile shower.

 So, there’s really only one practical reason for keeping a bathtub.
-If you’ve only got one in the house, keep it.
-Otherwise, if you’re remodeling a bathroom that has a bathtub needing to be replaced, then think seriously about converting to a walk-in shower.
+If you’ve only got one in the house, then keep it.
+Otherwise, think seriously about converting to a walk-in shower.

 There are many good practical reasons for doing this.
 Four of the main ones are changes in lifestyle, convenience, durability, and cost.